This post is part of the series Personal Testimonies

-This was a difficult time… I was loosing my wife to cancer.
+This was a difficult time… I was losing my wife to cancer.

-I could do nothing but pray and praise the Lord for the time He had given me and my family with this most wonderful woman, who loved the Lord with all her heart and mind.
+I could do nothing but pray and praise the Lord for the time He had given me and my family with this most wonderful woman.
+Lynne, my wife, loved the Lord with all her heart and mind.
 She was at home on hospice care, and we had an amazing team of nurses that took such loving care of my dear wife.
 They took care of me as well.

 From August to September, my wife, Lynne, was able to rest and see anyone who wanted to visit.
 During this time, she did not eat and her fluid intake was minimum at best.